(Portland, OR) –

 UF led the creation of and implements the City of Portland's Urban Forest Management Plan, fosters community tree awareness and stewardship, develops tree policies and programs, monitors and assesses Portland’s urban forest, and implements City regulations including issuing permits for planting, pruning, and removal of public and some private trees.
 During extreme weather at all times of the year, UF crews respond to tree emergencies to keep you safe and the City moving.

 Portland has been designated as aTree City USAfor 44 years, aTree City of the Worldand the Urban Forestry program is accreditedby the Society of Municipal Arborists.
-To learn more about Urban Forestry’s work, check out portland.gov/trees/about-urban-forestry.
+To learn more about Urban Forestry’s work, check out About Urban Forestry. portland.gov/trees/about-urban-forestry.